Sajeeb Wazed Joy: Career

 Wazed is regarded as the mastermind of the Digital Bangladesh initiative and promoting the Vision 2021 manifesto of the Awami League.
 Wazed was listed by the World Economic Forum as one of its Young Global Leaders.
 Wazed was also a lobbyist and columnist on behalf of the Bangladeshi government during the Hasina regime.

-In 2007, a military-backed caretaker government headed by economist and civil servant Fakhruddin Ahmed grabbed power in the wake of the 2006-2008 political crisis, following the failure of the Iajuddin Ahmed -led caretaker government.
+In 2007, a military-backed caretaker government headed by economist and civil servant Fakhruddin Ahmed grabbed power in the wake of the 2006-2008 political crisis, following the failure of the Iajuddin Ahmed-led caretaker government.
 The 'Minus Two' formula was put in place, not only to get rid of the former prime minister Khaleda Zia, but also Sajeeb Wazed's mother, the then Leader of the Opposition Sheikh Hasina.
-After his mother's arrest, he worked to secure her release.
+After his mother's arrest, Wazed worked to secure her release.

-His formal involvement in the party made its way on 25 February 2010 as he became a primary member of the Rangpur (the ancestral home district of his late father) district unit of Awami League.
-In addition, he joined as a voluntary and unpaid advisor to the prime minister, Sheikh Hasina.
+In February 2010 he became a primary member of the Rangpur District (the ancestral home district of his late father) of the political party Awami League.
+He joined as a voluntary and unpaid advisor to the prime minister, Sheikh Hasina.

-Wazed has pledged to transform Bangladesh's IT industry into the country's largest export sector, but critics say he has achieved little towards that end.
-Wazed has accused the Editor of The Daily Star, the country's largest circulated English daily, of sedition; and a pro-opposition journalist of attempted murder.
-Wazed has also had conflicts with Nobel laureate Muhammad Yunus and refused to publicly denounce Islamic extremists for the murder of Bangladeshi atheists, in order to avoid alienating the country's conservative clergy, despite professing himself as a secularist.
+Wazed pledged to transform Bangladesh's IT industry into the country's largest export sector, but critics say he has achieved little towards that end.
+Wazed has accused the editor of The Daily Star, the country's highest circulation English daily, of sedition; and a pro-opposition journalist of attempted murder.
+In 2017 Wazed has also had conflicts with Nobel laureate Muhammad Yunus and refused to publicly denounce Islamic extremists for the murder of Bangladeshi atheists, in order to avoid alienating the country's conservative clergy, despite professing himself as a secularist.

-After the fall of Sheikh Hasina, Wazed told BBC that his mother would not return to politics.
+In 2024, after the fall of Sheikh Hasina, Wazed told the BBC that his mother would not return to politics.
 He later backtracked on that statement and told Reuters that she had not gotten the time to properly resign and that the formation of the interim government could be legally challenged.
-Wazed later asked India to ensure that fresh elections are held within 90 days.
+In 2025, Wazed asked India to ensure that fresh elections were to be held within 90 days.
 In a video posted on his verified Facebook page, Wazed also called on supporters to pay homage to his grandfather, Sheikh Mujibur Rahman, on 15 August, the anniversary of his assassination.
-He also criticised the burning down of Sheikh Mujib's historic residence.
+He criticised the burning down of Sheikh Mujib's historic residence.

+In November 2025, Wazed was sentenced to 5 years in jail for the Purbachal scam cases.